PrettyBoyFlackoo/Pathfinding/README.md

 # Pathfinding
-Simple 2d Pathfinding Algorithm for games
+Simple 2d Pathfinding Algorithm for games using grid